-In 2018, management of the Corporation retained Willis Towers Watson to provide ad hoc independent advice in connection with matters related to pension benefits and employee share ownership.
+Management of the Corporation retained Willis Towers Watson to provide ad hoc independent advice in connection with matters related to pension benefits and employee share ownership.
 All consulting and advisory services provided by, and fees paid to, compensation consultants at the request of management of the Corporation not related to executive compensation were pre-approved by the CGNC Committee.

-The table below reports the fees paid by the CGNC Committee to independent compensation consultants in the 2020 and 2019 financial years.
+The table below reports the fees paid by the Corporation to independent compensation consultants in the 2021 and 2020 financial years.
 Other than the services described above with respect to compensation matters, no additional services were provided to the Corporation by independent compensation consultants.
 Meridian and Willis Towers Watson were each originally retained as an independent consultant in 2011.

-Consultant Type of Fees 2020 2019
+Consultant Type of Fees 2021 2020

-Meridian Executive compensation-related fees \$75,723 \$59,044
+Meridian Executive compensation-related fees \$111,680 \$75,723

-Meridian All other fees Nil Nil
+All other fees Nil Nil

 Willis Towers Watson Executive compensation-related fees Nil Nil

-All other fees \$46,879 \$20,800
+All other fees \$39,680 \$46,879